 Every student is entitled to a broad and balanced curriculum that meets individual learning needs.
 Importantly, it is recognised that while much of what is taught is laid down within the National Curriculum, it is vital to develop skills, which will be needed for a lifetime of learning.
 These skills will equip students to enter a competitive job market with a framework in which to make use of freedom to make the right choices about their lives.

 Please see below for our current curriculum policy for 2020 and curriculum report for 2018-2019.
 At Key Stage 3 (Years 7 and 8), students follow courses in: English, Mathematics, Science, Religious Education, Technology, Information Technology, Geography, History, Modern Languages, Art, Music, Drama and PE.
 Pupils can access the full EBACC qualification as all students can study either French or Spanish in Years 7 and 8, with the option to study a language at Key Stage 4.

 At Key Stage 4 (Years 9, 10 and 11), students follow a common core of English Language and Literature, Mathematics, Science, RE and PE with four option choices in Year 9, which reduce down to three in Year 10 to give more curriculum time to Maths, English and Science under the new, reformed GCSEs.
 All students are guided into suitable option choices, of which one choice must be either a language or a humanities, based on where their strongest performance is.
-We ensure the curriculum meets their individual needs but also allows them to maximize the best possible outcomes from Progress 8 and Attainment 8 measures.
-The curriculum includes a range of vocational and academic courses.
+We ensure the curriculum meets their individual needs.